vladDotH/bigquery-examples/cloud/README_en.md

 # Working with BigQuery in Cloud

-## Начало работы
+## Getting started
-First, Google Cloud will prompt you to enable the service and provide the necessary data: https://cloud.google.com/bigquery/docs/sandbox?hl=en
+Firstly, Google Cloud will ask you to enable the service and provide the necessary data: https://cloud.google.com/bigquery/docs/sandbox?hl=en